ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

    * - I.8 Intervention coverage
      - Implemented intervention coverage and scenarios
      - `Validation notebook for intervention coverage is available here <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/maternal/model8/intervention%20coverage.ipynb>`_.
 Issues added to the table below.
 BEP/MMS targeting looks good.
 Rate of scale-up looks good.
+   * - I.8 Intervention coverage, bugfix
+     - Run to fix issues identified with the previous run
+     - `Validation notebooks for the intervention coverage bugfix run are available here <https://github.com/ihmeuw/vivarium_research_iv_iron/tree/main/validation/maternal/model8_coverage_bugfix>`_.
+All issues appear resolved, with the exception of the request for output of intervention administration counts.
+Also of note, the "antenatal_iv_iron_invalid" and "postpartum_iv_iron_invalid" person time categories are inclusive of simulants with hemoglobin levels greater than 10 g/dL at the time of administration -- this makes direct V&V of the intervention targeting difficult, and it should be doublechecked when intervention administration counts are provided as an output and/or in the interactive simulation.

 .. list-table:: Outstanding verification and validation issues
   :header-rows: 1